 As indicated above, this is almost certainly the result of significant practical concerns, which is why flat designs – as opposed to bold, 3-D logos – continue to dominate.
 It is not just because they look clean and forthright, but because they register well in any browsing platform or device.
 In the past, logos only had to look good in print.
 Today, brands exist on dozens of platforms, many of which are very small, like smartphones.
 This logistical challenge has limited what designers can do and has led to a rise in minimalist-type designs.
 This was largely the rationale behind Google’s September 2015 font change.
 The company had been using a serif font since 1999 but switched to a sans-serif font designed by its own internal team to allow it to be easily scalable at any size.

-Regardless of the reasons for such changes, the relative infrequency of changes to any given brand’s logo and the large amounts of time in between major re-designs make one thing very clear: While it is, in fact, important to keep up with modern trends, it also important to ensure that branding remains consistent.
-As famed graphic designer and art director Paul Rand, who was responsible for corporate logos that included ones for IBM, UPS, ABC, and Enron, said, a good logo provides the “pleasure of recognition and the promise of meaning.”
-Too much change will rob a brand of its meaning and the years of building a cohesive, recognizable brand will be lost.
+Regardless of the reasons for such changes, the relative infrequency of changes to any given brand’s logo and the large amounts of time in between major re-designs make one thing very clear: While it is, in fact, important to keep up with modern trends, it also important to ensure that branding (and any rebrand related assets) remains consistent.
+As famed graphic designer and art director Paul Rand, who was responsible for corporate logos that included ones for IBM, UPS, ABC, and Enron, said that a good logo provides the “pleasure of recognition and the promise of meaning.”
+Too much change will rob a brand of its meaning, and the years of building a cohesive, recognizable brand will be lost.

 With this in mind, brands must be cognizant of the balance between relevance and brand identity, the latter of which is what companies spend so much time developing in the minds of consumers.
-The balance here is crucial, as relevance at the expense of brand identity is seemingly pointless.
+The balance here is crucial, as enduring quests for relevance at the expense of maintaining consistent brand identity is likely a losing game.
 And the same can be said for a reversal scenario.
 Redesigning a familiar logo is risky business, after all.
 Just ask the Gap.